-A great idea to place candles in your living room besides putting it on the coffee table or mantelpiece is to use candle wall sconces.
-These are a great alternative to wall lights and you will be able to put as many as you like without worrying too much about it being a fire hazard.
+A great idea to place candles in your living room besides putting them on the coffee table or mantelpiece is to use candle wall sconces.
+These are a great alternative to wall lights and you will be able to put as many as you like without worrying too much about them being a fire hazard.

 Best scents for this room: Cedarwood, sandalwood, floral scents, cinnamon, fruity scents